New Zealand State Honours - The Queen’s Service Medal (QSM)

 Lists of Recipients

-Lists of recipients of the Queen’s Service Medal since 1997 are published on the New Zealand Honours Secretariat website.
+Lists of recipients since 1995 of the Queen’s Service Medal are published on the New Zealand Honours Unit website.

 A list of the recipients in 1975 and 1976 was published in Phillip P. O'Shea, Honours, Titles, Styles, and Precedence in New Zealand.
 (1977) (see pp.182-184).